emilianstoyanov/Blockchain-Development-Course/2. Solidity and Smart Contracts Fundamentals/presentation.md

 * internal - only this contract and contracts deriving from it can access
 * private - can be accessed only from this contract

 *Note*: As you can notice `private` is a subset of `internal` and `external` is a subset of `public`.

+* pure - function declares that no state variable will be changed or read.
+* view - view function can be declared view in which case they promise not to modify the state. they can view the state variable but can't modify it

+Example:

+    // SPDX-License-Identifier: MIT
+    pragma solidity ^0.8.10;

+    contract ViewAndPure {
+        uint public x = 1;

+        // Promise not to modify the state. function addToX(uint y) public view returns (uint) {
+            return x + y;
+        }

+        // Promise not to modify or read from the state. function add(uint i, uint j) public pure returns (uint) {
+            return i + j;
+        }
+    }